 Phone: 970-453-2272

 Colorado County Courts – Limited jurisdiction courts.
-The jurisdiction of these courts include misdemeanors, criminal traffic violations, small claims, and civil cases under $25,000.
+The jurisdiction of these courts includes misdemeanors, criminal traffic violations, small claims, and civil cases under $25,000.
 The Summit County Court is located at the Summit County Justice Center (address above) and is reachable by phone at 970-453-2272.

 District and County Court case information can be requested through the online record request form or in person at the Clerk’s Office.
 Charges are $0.25 per page for copies, $20 per certified document, $25 for a Transcript of Judgment, and $30 per hour for redaction or heavy research.

 It should be noted that if the case was a local matter involving a traffic matter or minor criminal offense, the records might be held in one of the municipal courts located in Summit County, including the Breckenridge Municipal Court.
-To access records from these courts, a member of the public can visit the court to request the case records in person, or fill out the online form and return in the required manner.

-Vital records are important records that include marriage and divorce records as well as birth and death certificates.
 Vital records can be used to check if someone is married or divorced, and a vital record like a death certificate or certificate of birth can be useful for purposes including inheritance.
 Common uses of vital records include genealogy, property transactions, citizenship, adoptions, name changes, school enrollment and inheritance matters.

-The two main custodians for vital records in Summit County are the Summit County Clerk & Recorder and The Summit County District Court.18 On a state-wide level, vital records are held by the Colorado Department of Health & Environment.
+The two main custodians for vital records in Summit County are the Summit County Clerk & Recorder and The Summit County District Court.19 On a state-wide level, vital records are held by the Colorado Department of Health & Environment.
 Other records are held by the Colorado State Archives.

 Vital records are confidential under Colorado state statute (C.R.S.
 25-2-117) and only available to authorized parties who can show a direct or tangible interest in the information.
-This means that Colorado is a closed state when it comes to vital records and thus marriage, divorce, birth, and death records are not Colorado public records that can be searched in Summit County easily through a free online government tool.
+This means that Colorado is a closed state when it comes to vital records and thus marriage, divorce, birth, and death records are not Colorado public records that can be searched in Summit County through a free online government tool.

 These records are available through official agencies to close family members and others who can demonstrate the required level of interest and connection.